benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - The Visual Studio Code integration for Typescript is 🔥
-  * VS Code is a free, open-source code editor that runs on all platforms
+  - VS Code is a free, open-source code editor that runs on all platforms
 - It auto-completes props & prop values as you type
-  * They call it "IntelliSense"
+  - They call it "IntelliSense"
 - It shows errors inline without even having to leave the editor
-  * So it shortens the feedback loop
+  - So it shortens the feedback loop
 - It also has the refactor option
-  * So when we want to change the name of the prop
+  - So when we want to change the name of the prop
-  * It'll update all the use cases for us!
+  - It'll update all the use cases for us!
 - I couldn't imagine writing TS without VS Code
 - I really can't do the developer experience justice with screenshots
-  * You'll have to grab VS Code and start coding in TS to see
+  - So you'll have to grab VS Code and start coding in TS to see
-  * I've converted over many vim users who wanna use TS over to VS Code 😉
+  - I've converted over many vim users over to VS Code 😉

 =====
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->